antorguez95/CVD_risk_and_TL/README.md

 ## Requirements to run this code

-This code was developed with Python ___, with `ipykernel` installed to run the framework using Jupyter Notebooks.
+This code was developed with Python ___, with `ipykernel` installed to run the framework using Jupyter Notebooks, so this feature must be supported by your software development tool.

 ## How do I run these scripts?

+After changing the correspondant paths, filenames, etc. from `constants.py` to the corresponding of your path, you just have to run one of the `ipynb` files in the devlopment environment you use.

 ## Generated results

 ## Learn more

+For any other questions related with the code or the [proposed framework](https://dsd-seaa2023.com/) itself, you can post an issue on this repository or contact me via email.